x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 configuration both on-premise and in the tenant to enable our traditional hybrid feature set (free/busy, migrations, mail routing, etc.).

-You must run the HCW from the machine where you want the agent installed.
+You must run the HCW from the computer where you want the agent installed.
 After the Agent is installed and configured, the HCW will locate a preferred server to connect to and run the standard hybrid configuration steps.
-You do not have to run the HCW from the Exchange server directly, but as stated above, the machine where the HCW is executed from must be able to HTTPS and RPS the selected CAS server.
+You do not have to run the HCW from the Exchange server directly, but as stated above, the computer where the HCW is executed from must be able to HTTPS and RPS the selected CAS server.